 The pygmy three-toed sloth is the smallest of the three-toed sloths, and was only recognised as a distinct species in 2001.

 It can only be found on the Isla Escudo de Veraguas, which has been separate from mainland Panama for 9,000 years.
 Famous for its slow movements, the pygmy three-toed sloth is ideally suited to life in the mangroves and is surprisingly good at swimming.
 The major threat to the pygmy three-toed sloth is habitat destruction, which is reducing the size of its already small habitat.
 Through the phenomenon of island dwarfism, they have become the smallest member of its genus.
-The pygmy three-toed sloth is the only member of its genus Bradypus, and one of only four species in the three-toed sloth family Bradypodidae.
+The pygmy three-toed sloth is only one of four members in the three-toed sloth genus Bradypus.
 Sloths usually only descend to the ground when they need to urinate and defecate and can go for up to seven days without needing to defecate.
 Since their movements are so slow, the pygmy three-toed sloths main forms of defences are camouflage and stealth, whereby they avoid predation largely by avoiding detection.
 However, they often survive attacks due to their tough hides, strong grips and a remarkable healing ability.
 The green algae found in the fur of the pygmy three-toed sloth is a unique species of Trichophilus algae which is thought to be symbiotic, providing camouflage to the sloth at no detriment to the sloth’s health.
 Algae begin to grow on the pygmy three-toed sloth during childhood and are probably transferred from mother to child.

 - Order: Pilosa